OfficeDev/office-js-docs-pr/docs/outlook/onmessagesend-onappointmentsend-events.md

 - When forwarding a meeting, the `OnAppointmentSend` event only occurs if the organizer forwards the meeting.
 It doesn't occur if an attendee forwards the meeting to which they're invited.

 ### Limitations to formatting the dialog message using Markdown

+> [!NOTE]
+> Support for Markdown in a Smart Alerts dialog is currently in preview in Outlook on Windows only.
+Features in preview shouldn't be used in production add-ins.
+We invite you to try out this feature in test or development environments and welcome feedback on your experience through GitHub (see the Feedback section at the end of this page).
+>
+> To test this feature in Outlook on Windows, you must install Version 2403 (Build 17330.10000) or later.
+Then, join the [Microsoft 365 Insider program](https://insider.microsoft365.com/join/windows) and select the **Beta Channel** option in your Outlook client to access Office beta builds.

 You can use Markdown to format the message of a Smart Alerts dialog.
 However, only the following elements are supported.